Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 $C$ and $D$ are spaces that can contain the object $B$.
 If $B$ is contained by $C$, then it is an object of overindulgence in the *caloric sense*.
 On the other hand, if $B$ is contained by $D$, then it is not an object of overindulgence in the *caloric sense*, but may be one in the *nutritional sense*.
 The *algebra of containment* in the case of $D$ containing $B$, would produce language like: "On a day where I have consumed 1,500 calories, I eat a 150 calorie ice cream cone as a snack, which brings my total calories for the day to 1,650.
 I still have not met the average daily caloric intake recommendation."

 Given $B$ alone, how can we make sense of it, i.e., what does the action *mean* to us?
 Have we stolen the ice cream cone?
 Are we lost in the wilderness and it is the last of our food?
 Have we gorged on snacks all day?
 Are we under water?
 Our mind may protest: I don't need a context to understand $B$, I can understand what it means independent of any context!
-I guarantee any mind that raises such a point is *cheating*, i.e., it is subtly using a context from memory to make sense of $B$ by embedding it in a context.
+I guarantee that any mind which would raise such an objection is *cheating*, i.e., it is subtly using a context from memory to make sense of $B$ by performing an ad hoc embedding.

 ## The Midnight Call
 Your phone rings in the middle of the night.
 You are startled awake and pick up the phone.
-It's a doctor from your local hospital: $A =$ "Your son has been injured.", he says.
+It's a doctor from your local hospital and he says: $A =$ "Your son has been injured."
 You have no reason to believe the doctor is an impostor or lying and so your emotions begin to swirl as your mind fluctuates over various probability assignments to different circumstances which may make $A$ true: did he drown, did he fall off his bike, was he attacked by someone, etc.

 <center>
 <figure class="image">
   <img src="img/son_injured.png" alt="An incomplete shape of proposition A." style="border: 2px black solid;">
-  <figcaption>Figure 5: An incomplete <i>shape</i>, i.e., <i>sense</i>, of proposition <b>A</b> discussed above. </figcaption>
+  <figcaption>Figure 6: An incomplete <i>shape</i>, i.e., <i>sense</i>, of proposition <b>A</b> discussed above. </figcaption>
 </figure>
 </center>

-As depicted in *figure 5*, the truth of a proposition does not imply a singular state of affairs.
-On the contrary, it delimits a *space of affairs*, which we may call the *sense* of a proposition.
+As depicted in *figure 6*, the truth of a proposition does not imply a singular state of affairs.
+On the contrary, it delimits a *space of affairs*, which we call the *sense* of a proposition.

 If the doctor continued to speak and told you that your son's finger was broken by him slamming the fridge door on it while retrieving items for a midnight snack, the *impression* that this *particular* injury would make on you is relative to all other objects contained in the sense of being notified that your son was injured in the middle of the night.
 Namely, you would be relieved and would most likely find the situation comical because being notified of such an injury at midnight is somewhat absurd when contrasted with the other objects contained in the sense of being notified of an injury at midnight -- like having a heart attack.

 Naturally, the context of a proposition augments its sense.
 Being notified of your son being injured in the middle of the night has a much *graver* sense than being notified in the middle of the day.
-Even though they have a similar *coverage* of objects they contain, i.e., the time of day does not *cause* certain types of injuries.
-The time of day augments the *probability* of each object making the proposition true; for example, it is more likely to be notified in the middle of the night that your son has suffered a heart attack or some domestic injury, as opposed to being notified that he was attacked while walking the streets, which is unusual behavior for most people.
+The sense of both events contain almost the same sense-objects, i.e., the time of day does not *cause* certain types of injuries; however, the time of day augments the *probability* of each type of injury; for example, it is more likely to be notified in the middle of the night that your son has suffered a heart attack or some domestic injury, as opposed to being notified that he was attacked while walking the streets -- an unusual behavior for most people.

 <center>
 <figure class="image">
   <img src="img/son_injured_sense.png" alt="Sense and Impression" style="border: 2px black solid;">
-  <figcaption>Figure 6: The sense and impressions of getting notified of your son's injury at midnight.</figcaption>
+  <figcaption>Figure 7: The formation of impressions by mapping sense-objects to a weight and probability space.</figcaption>
 </figure>
 </center>

-*Figure 6* is an incomplete picture of the sense and impressions of being notified at midnight that your son has been injured.
-For the sake of discussion, eight particular circumstances which make the proposition "Your son has been injured." true, which we call *sense-objects*, are taken to cover the *entire* sense of the proposition.
-Each sense-object is projected into two domains: the probability domain and the weight domain.
-Each domain can be considered to be a probability distribution, i.e., the real numbers assigned to all events in the domain sum to one.
+*Figure 7* is an incomplete picture of how impressions may be formed by mapping sense-objects into a weight and probability space.
+For the sake of discussion, eight particular sense-objects which make the proposition "Your son has been injured." true, are taken to cover the *entire* sense of the proposition.
+Each sense-object is projected into two spaces: the probability space and the weight space.
+Each space can be considered to be a probability distribution, i.e., the real numbers assigned to all events in the space sum to one.
 This is depicted by a fixed sized rectangle which is divided up between the probability, or weight, of each event.
 The weight of having a heart attack, drowning in a bathtub, falling off a cliff, etc., are all the same because they signify the death of your son; however, their probabilities are different.
-Therefore, even though the weight of your son drowning or him having a heart attack may be the same, in the sense that they both signify his death, the *impression* they make on you within the context of being notified of him being injured at midnight is different because the probability of each sense-object is vastly different.
-I should perhaps note that the particular weight and probabilities depicted in *figure 2* are obviously not fixed as I have portrayed them: each individual has their own probability map and weight map of sense objects contained by the sense of any given proposition which informs their impression of sense objects.
+Therefore, even though the weight of your son drowning or him having a heart attack may be the same, in the sense that they both signify his death, the *impression* they make on you within the context of being notified of him being injured at midnight is different because the probability of each sense-object is dramatically different.
+I should perhaps note that the particular weight and probabilities depicted in *figure 7* are obviously not fixed as I have portrayed them: each individual has their own probability map and weight map of sense-objects contained by the sense of any given proposition which informs their impression of sense-objects.

+The weight of each sense-object is bound to rewards gained by performing certain actions.
+For example, if your son is your pride and joy and occupies much of your life, then his death would signify the *loss* of all the rewards he offers you through interacting with him; however, if you are on severely bad terms with your son, you may instead celebrate the occasion, i.e., the weight of his death would be a *gain* instead of a loss.
+The mechanism of determining the weight of a sense-object is the most complicated aspect of impression formation...and I have unforgivably side stepped it with my treatment because I don't know how it works.

 It is somewhat of a fools errand speak of *impressions* outside the life of individuals.
 What if your son had a life long water phobia, yet for some reason he decided one night to take a bath.
-In the investigation of his death, you find that he drowned after panicking and hitting his head.
+Upon investigating his death, you find that he drowned after panicking and knocking himself out by hitting his head.
 You may have many memories of your son shying away from water all throughout his life and such memories are included in the sense of his death.
 What I have described is an extraordinary sense-object, and the impression it leaves on us is dependent upon our imagination.
-We have to imagine the child clinging to his moms leg as he begs not to go in the swimming pool, the screaming and crying as we try to give him a bath, the strange adaptations he develop as he grows up like washing with a sponge on a stick, and then the final attempt to overcome his fear which ends in comedic tragedy.
-You have to *imagine a life* to be impressed by such a sense-object.
+We have to imagine the child clinging to our leg as he begs not to go in the swimming pool, imagine the screaming and crying as we try to give him a bath, imagine the strange adaptations he develops as he grows up, like washing with a sponge on a stick, and then imagine his final act of attempting to overcome the fear which has shaped his entire life, only to have it all end in comedic tragedy.
+You have to *imagine a life* to form an impression of  such a sense-object.

 The role of literature is to explore sense and impression from *inside* the life of individuals.
-This is why we get so attached to characters in our precious novels: we genuinely feel as if we know them as a real person.
-That's the magic of the written word and fiction in particular: it has the power to open a window into ways of life, ways of thinking, etc. Literature may not be seen as a domain in which one *seeks the truth*, but it is certainly one in which truths are illuminated by the impressions developed and senses conveyed.
+This is why we get so attached to characters in our precious novels: we genuinely feel as if we know them as real people.
+This is the magic of the written word and fiction in particular: it has the power to open a window into ways of life, ways of thinking, etc. The written word illuminates truth by the impressions developed and senses conveyed.

 ## The Chess Game